 Then, enjoy lunch nearby.
 There are many great local restaurants.

-If you visit Paris with your family, a popular alternative for children would be the City of Science and Industry at la Villette.
+If you visit Paris with your family, a popular alternative for children would be the City of Science and Industry at La Villette.
+If you visit Paris in 2 days you will certainly make some choice.

 LATE AFTERNOON ON MONTMARTRE HILL